jpodwys/fringe/README.md

 ## Where simple-stack Fits In

 `simple-stack` is built around ServiceWorker (don't worry, it serves browsers without ServiceWorker just fine too).
+It provides a ServiceWorker that automatically caches the app shell (and potentially other common assets), then caches all others assets as the user navigates around the site.

 Beyond achieving `simple-stack`'s [Primary Goal](#primary-goal), `simple-stack` serves as an asset loading mechanism.
 By that, I mean that `simple-stack` matches user-defined routes to user-defined asset lists then loads those assets.
 That's it.
 Once that assets start loading, `simple-stack` is done and really just tries to get out of your way.
 As you can see in the [Route Handling](#route-handling) section below, `simple-stack` provides many conveniences associated with loading your assets.

 ## Route Handling